RIDDLE: Russian trade with China as a Matryoshka doll

 On 21 April, the head of the Federal Customs Service of the Russian Federation, Vladimir Bulavin, told reporters that his agency would temporarily discontinue releasing statistics on imports and exports to avoid incorrect assessments.
 "This is a temporary measure," he assured the media.
 Five months later, data on Russian exports and imports, including categories of goods and partner countries, have still not been published.

-By the end of 2022, trade turnover between China and Russia grew by 29.3% to $ 190.271 bn.
-Even before Russia’s full-scale military aggression against Ukraine and the imposition of economic sanctions, Vladimir Putin and Xi Jinping had set a target of $ 200 bn for mutual trade turnover in 2024.
-According to the General Administration of Customs of the People’s Republic of China, trade turnover in the first half of 2023 increased by 40% on an annual basis, reaching $ 114.54 billion.
-After three quarters, trade turnover between Russia and China grew by 29.5% to $ 176.4 billion.
-Another quarter of 2023 is still ahead of us, but there is no doubt that the $ 200 billion milestone will be passed.
+By the end of 2022, trade turnover between China and Russia had grown by 29.3% to $190.271bn.
+Even before Russia’s full-scale military aggression against Ukraine and the imposition of economic sanctions, Vladimir Putin and Xi Jinping had set a target of $200bn for mutual trade turnover in 2024.
+According to the General Administration of Customs (GAC) of the People’s Republic of China, trade turnover in the first half of 2023 increased by 40% on an annual basis, reaching $114.54bn.
+After three quarters, trade turnover between Russia and China had expanded by 29.5% to $176.4bn.
+Another quarter of 2023 is still ahead of us, but there is no doubt that the $200bn milestone will be passed.
 But what is behind these figures?

-What does Russia buy from China?.
+What does Russia buy from China?

-We draw on the official data from the General Administration of Customs of the People’s Republic of China for January-August 2023 (in US dollars).
+We draw on the official data from the GAC of the People’s Republic of China for January-August 2023 (in US dollars).
 This data often differs from Russian statistics, but only because of discrepancies in the accounting of certain categories of goods, not in critical amounts.

-The total volume of Russian imports from China stood at $ 71,805,531,722.
+The total volume of Russian imports from China stood at $71,805,531,722.
 What goods make up this amount?
 Many items may surprise you.
-To make the statistics more accessible, we will use the standard concepts of the commodity nomenclature of foreign economic activity:
+To make the statistics more accessible, we will use the standard concepts of the commodity nomenclature of foreign economic activity.

 Let’s look at the largest share of Chinese imports to Russia:

 It should be noted that the statistics provided by the Federal Customs Service of Russia were much more detailed, down to specific categories of goods.
-The released statistics of the General Administration of Customs of the People’s Republic of China only show the general class of goods.
-Do not be confused by the words «nuclear boilers» etc. Boilers, turbines, dishwashers, lifts, agricultural machinery, various types of machine tools and vacuum cleaners are all covered by Section XVI.
+The released statistics of the GAC of the People’s Republic of China only show the general class of goods.
+Do not be confused by the words "nuclear boilers", etc. Boilers, turbines, dishwashers, lifts, agricultural machinery, various types of machine tools and vacuum cleaners are all covered by Section XVI.

 What can we deduce indirectly from these figures?
 Obviously, Russia does not need that many vacuum cleaners and dishwashers.
-According to the data published by the press service of the Chita Customs Service, what is meant here is most likely agricultural equipment and all kinds of industrial machinery in a wide range of sectors, from food production to mining.
+According to the data published by the press service of the Chita Customs Service, what is meant here is most likely agricultural equipment and all kinds of industrial machinery across a wide range of sectors, from food production to mining.
 We do not have a clearer breakdown by commodity nomenclature code, so we can only describe imports from China in these broad categories.

-In the first quarter of this year, employees of the Zabaikalsk International Road Border Post have cleared more than 11 thousand units of new equipment, which is five times more than in the same period last year.
+In the first quarter of this year, employees of the Zabaikalsk International Road Border Post have cleared more than 11,000 units of new equipment, which is five times more than in the same period last year.
 In May-June, after the Border Post switched to the round-the-clock operation, the volume of machinery imports/equipment imported from China quadrupled.
 According to the Zabaikalsk Ministry of Planning, more than 12,000 trucks were processed and cleared that month.
 In 2022 their number was 5,700.
-Eight thousand seven hundred vehicles travelled from China to Russia (a 2.5-fold increase).
-During the month the turnover of cargo at the border crossing increased 3.4 times and reached almost 160,000 tons.
-Some of the equipment is being used to build transport infrastructure in the Far East and Siberia, some is being used in the annexed territories of Ukraine, and some — to build fortifications on the front line.
+8,700 vehicles travelled from China to Russia (a 2.5-fold increase).
+During the month the turnover of cargo at the border crossing increased 3.4 times and reached almost 160,000 tonnes.
+Some of the equipment is being used to build transport infrastructure in the Far East and Siberia, some is being used in the annexed territories of Ukraine, and some to build fortifications on the front line.

 Now let’s explore the second largest section:

 Code 87 also includes/covers tractors, motor vehicles, passenger cars, truck cranes, concrete mixers, i.e. transport in the broadest sense.
 Again, there is nothing extraordinary about it.
-In June, $ 1.03 billion worth of passenger cars were shipped from China, and in July, the volume of import was worth $ 1.06 billion.
+In June, $1.03bn worth of passenger cars were shipped from China, and in July, the volume of import was worth $1.06bn.
 In July 2023, 80,300 new passenger cars were imported into Russia, and 78.5% of them came from China.
-Thus, in less than a year, Russia has become the largest car importer from China with a share of 16.8%.
+Thus in less than a year, Russia has become the largest car importer from China with a share of 16.8%.
 The United Kingdom came second with 7.7%.
 The statistics do not include cars assembled in Russia, but it is clear that Russian consumers are gradually switching to Chinese cars.

 Let us briefly discuss other important categories of Russian imports from China: